Thunderous Deluge

 Description

-The ritual has been invoked thrice in the last hundred years by Imperial citizens on an Imperial territory.
+Prior to this tumultuous display, the ritual had been invoked only twice on an Imperial territory.
 Once was during a dispute between two groups of Varushkan cabalists in Volodmartz that boiled over into a direct assault; the second involved the efforts of a circle of Suaq icewalkers who were trying to influence a Marcher vote in Upwold.
 In both of these cases, the covens involved were declared to be sorcerers by the Imperial Conclave and faced the full force of the law.
-It was cast most recently at the Summer Solstice 384YE during a conjunction which saw it affect the entire Empire.

 Common Elements

 Performances are often violent and dramatic, as is to be expected with a ritual that unleashes the force of the storm.
-Some ritualists are of the opinion that the 'best' time to perform the ritual is during naturally bad weather, with the intention of making it worse.
+Some ritualists are of the opinion that the 'best' time to perform the ritual is during naturally bad weather, with the intention of channelling the fury of the elements toward their target, and of making it worse.
+There are anecdotes that just casting this ritual when the weather is poor causes it to worsen in the area around the casters, but obviously it is hard to prove or disprove this theory.
+The weather is unpredictable at the best of times.